Churches of Christ (non-institutional): Aftermath of the division

-Most within non-institutional churches refer to themselves as "conservative" churches of Christ and the non-institutionals refer to the Bible college-supporting, "mainstream" or "sponsoring church" congregations as "liberal," which leads to some confusion since the "mainline" churches use the terms "conservative" and "liberal" to refer to two separate strands within their own congregations.
+Most within non-institutional churches refer to themselves as "conservative" churches of Christ and refer to the Bible college-supporting, "mainstream" or "sponsoring church" congregations as "liberal," which leads to some confusion since the "mainline" churches use the terms "conservative" and "liberal" to refer to two separate strands within their own congregations.
 Many in the non-institutional congregations are not aware that institutional congregations have their own differences, and consider them all as "liberal."
 Many in the institutional congregations do not know the history or existence of the non-institutional groups.

+Of the colleges connected with the churches of Christ, Florida College is the only one associated with the non-institutional churches, although this relationship is informal, as it does not accept funds from churches.

 In 2009, non-institutional churches of Christ comprised 113,656 members across 1,898 congregations.

 Attempts at unity

 Over the years, several attempts have been made to achieve unity between non-institutional congregations and those described as main-stream.
-A more recent reconciliation attempt involved a series of discussions that took place on November 15, 2019, in Dickson, Tennessee at Freed-Hardeman University's Renaissance Center.
+A more recent reconciliation attempt involved a series of discussions that took place on November 15, 2019, in Dickson, Tennessee, at Freed-Hardeman University's Renaissance Center.
 Doug Burleson, Associate Professor in Bible at Freed-Hardeman University and Assistant Dean of the College of Biblical Studies, and Kyle Pope, who preaches for the Olsen Park Church of Christ in Amarillo, Texas, sat down for an informal series of living room conversations.
 During this event, both parties discussed their understanding of biblical principles regarding benevolence, treasuries, and institutions.
 Although no formal agreement was found, it showed the potential of unity for the first time since the 1950s.
 In October 2019 editions of both Truth Magazine and the Gospel Advocate included six articles discussing the underlying Biblical questions surrounding institutionalism; Burleson and Pope each contributed three articles.